Cooking On The Ranch

 Storage:

-And if you’re looking for more pork recipes, don’t miss my Pork Category.
-You’ll find lots of mouthwatering ideas.
-Including the most popular on my site for Oven Baked Brats with Sauerkraut.
+And if you’re looking for more chicken recipes, don’t miss my Chicken Category, where you’ll find lots of great ideas.
+Including the most popular chicken recipe on my site for this Italian Chicken Recipe for Chicken Mushroom Spinach Skillet.

 If you liked this recipe, please leave a star ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 I always appreciate your feedback and hearing how everything went.